SDB:Installation on a Mac

 Suspend to RAM

-There is an issue with the backlight in macBook Airs 6-x as the brightness setting stops working, documented here, including a solution. there are OBS packages for Leap 42.1, 42.2 and Tumbleweed, you can install via one click install.
+There is an issue with the backlight in MacBook Airs 6-x as the brightness setting stops working, documented here, including a solution. there are OBS packages for Leap 42.3 and 15.0 and Tumbleweed, you can install via one click install.

 If you are testing suspend and the display is dark after wake up, try to make it brighter with the keyboard.
 Try with and without Fn key, because the function can be swapped.
 Try pressing it often, because you don't see whether it's changing something or not.